 The Young Critics workshops generally consist of lengthy discussions about plays, dedicating time and space to unpicking each person’s response to a play recently seen.
 The programme asks that the Young Critics respond in different ways to theatre including blog posts, haikus, letters and collages.

-We decided to record a segment of their discussion on Mary Stuart in order to consider what impact being recorded has on discussions.
-The critics give a short introduction on the play, and spend a couple of minutes ruminating on the effect of having two actors swap roles every night dependant on the toss of a coin.
+Below is an extract from their discussion on Mary Stuart, ruminating on the effect of having two actors swap roles every night dependant on the toss of a coin.

 Caitlin Hobbs: Yes.
 I’m finally learning which actress is which.
 Yeah, well one thing we talked about is that the two actresses while they look actually quite similar, they really brought the differences in their own physicalities to the two different roles especially when it came to displaying power.

 Sami Ibrahim: It was really interesting because the others were talking about how when they saw it Juliet Stevenson played Elizabeth and they couldn’t imagine her, that she’s so regal, that they couldn’t imagine her playing Mary, and they couldn’t imagine this kind of spindly Lia Williams playing Elizabeth.
 But I saw Lia Williams as Elizabeth and the whole play, it sounded like, switched.
 And Elizabeth instead of being regal became this kind of weasely shrewd character who was manipulating and controlling.
 And Juliet Stevenson’s regal air became pushed more and more and she became more fraught and manic and it worked very well.